sglmr/go-web-starter/README.md

 The template includes basic authentication and login/logout functionality.

-### Basic Authentication

-The project contains a `BasicAuthMW` middleware that you can use to protect the application or specific routes with HTTP basic authentication.

-You can try this out by visiting the [http://localhost:8000/basic-auth-required/](http://localhost:8000/basic-auth-required/) endpoint in any web browser and entering the default email and password.

 ### Login/Logout System

 The application also includes a more user-friendly login and logout system through the web interface.